RoelofSetsFire/data-processing-1/20 Readings/10 Reading 1/10 Readings.md

 ## GitHub setup
 First you will learn how to get started with Git in order to submit your homeworks.
-Please refer to this [Github manual]
+Please refer to this [Github manual][4].

-[Github manual]: Github_manual1.pdf
+[4]: Github_manual1.pdf

 Please submit the URL of your repository underneath on this page.